instill-ai/instill-core/.github/CONTRIBUTING.md

 The env variable `PROFILE` is intended to specify which service component you want to develop on
 - `all`

-  When you set `PROFILE=all`, the whole `Instill Core` stack will be launched, meaning you want to test the system as a whole.
+  When you set `PROFILE=all`, the whole **🔮 Instill Core** stack will be launched, meaning you want to test the system as a whole.

 - `{service}`